casterbn/QtCompile/library/home-Index Page.md

 I am working on a method to GPG sign every package, but I didn't find a good method.
 I don't want to put the signature file besides the package, I think it will be a waste of upload step......

-## Future plan on build environment

-Ubuntu 16.04 LTS (Which is used in building binaries for WebAssembly) => CentOS 8 (for no reason, I just want to make such change) => ongoing

 ## Disclaimer

 These binaries built by Fsu0413 are __TOTALLY UNTESTED__.
 Use at your own risk.